LeHuman/COM-421-Website/README.md

 It also includes the download link for my resume as a PDF.
 - The final page is my [contact info](https://lehuman.github.io/COM-421-Website/html/contact.html), this is where I added whatever other external links that are relevant to me.

+Throughout each page, the header image also includes a link that is relevant to the picture at the bottom right.

 ## Future development

 Because of the time constraints of this project I did not accomplish everything that I wanted todo.
 This includes the following.